Is PostgreSQL Quantum Safe?

 Scan your PostgreSQL infrastructure with QScout.
 Plan OpenSSL upgrades to PQC-capable versions (3.x with oqs-provider).
 Test PQC TLS connections in staging before production deployment.

-QScout discovers every instance of PostgreSQL across your infrastructure in 7 days — with zero operational disruption.
+QScout discovers instances of PostgreSQL across your infrastructure in 7 days — designed to minimize operational disruption.
 72-hour time to first findings.